secwexen/aapp-mart/docs/architecture/architecture.md

 # Architecture

 AAPP-MART is a modular, extensible, and autonomous security analysis framework.
-It combines AI-driven Attack Path Prediction (AAPP) with a Multi-Agent Red Team (MART) engine.
+It combines AI-Autonomous Attack Path Prediction (AAPP) with a Multi-Agent Red Team Simulation Engine (MART).

 This document outlines the system architecture, core components, and internal data flow.